 Industry needs change of training methodology

-Proper training methodologies in various industry setups becomes of top priority, as it has direct impact on the plant and process operations, and in turn impact on profitability and sustainability of the businesses.
-We have already emphasised enough that traditional training methodologies are not effective and rather time consuming, and that retention levels are usually low, plus it is a costly affair, whereas AR and VR training reduces the costs significantly, increase the retention rates significantly, and there is a reduction in training time by more than 50% (still a conservative number).
+Proper training methodologies in various industry setups become of top priority, as it has a direct impact on the plant and process operations, and in turn impact on profitability and sustainability of the businesses.
+We have already emphasized enough that traditional training methodologies are not effective and rather time-consuming and that retention levels are usually low, plus it is a costly affair, whereas AR and VR training reduces the costs significantly, increase the retention rates significantly, and there is a reduction in training time by more than 50% (still a conservative number).

 70-20-10 Model – Realizing the importance of Experiential Learning

 According to the 70-20-10 model in learning and development, 70% of the learning comes from experiential learning, or learning on the job, by performing various tasks and operations.
 20% comes from social learning, through community learning, through networking experience and through coaching and mentoring.
 Astoundingly, only 10% of the learning is through formal means (the figures are based on a model, and not necessarily precise, rather a trend, just like the 80-20 rule).

 This is where AR and VR training comes in handy, and it provides an experiential learning environment wherein the learners can immerse and engage in a virtual environment, and they can bridge the gap between the real and digital world seamlessly.
 Basically, AR is 25% virtual and 75% real, whereas VR is 75% virtual and 25% real.